jasonmm/compojure-wiki/Destructuring-Syntax.md

 <h1> user jack</h1>
 ```

 Compojure's parameter destructuring syntax has three pieces of functionality.
 The first is to bind parameters directly to symbols of the same name.
-For instance, assume we have the following request map:
+For instance, assume we have the following request map (we will continue to use this request map throughout the rest of this page):

 ```clojure
 {:request-method :get